Nine Lives (novelette)

-Nine Lives is a 1968 science fiction novelette by Ursula K. Le Guin.
-Originally published in Playboy magazine (it was reprinted in The Wind's Twelve Quarters), the story uses human cloning to explore perceptions of self and other.
-When it was published, Le Guin opted for publishing it under her initials (U.K. Le Guin) rather than her name, as per Playboy suggestion that a female author would make its readers "nervous".
-Le Guin has said "It's not surprising that Playboy hadn't had its consciousness raised back then, but it is surprising to me to realize how thoughtlessly I went along with them.
-It was the first (and is the only) time I met with anything I understood as sexual prejudice, prejudice against me as a woman writer, from any editor or publisher; and it seemed so silly, so grotesque, that I failed to see that it was also important."
+"Nine Lives" is a 1968 science fiction novelette by American writer Ursula K. Le Guin.
+Originally published in Playboy magazine and reprinted in Le Guin's compilation The Wind's Twelve Quarters, the story uses human cloning to explore perceptions of self and other.

-It was first recognized on the national level when president Lyndon B. Johnson found the story in Playboy and heavily endorsed it.
-The presidential endorsement caused the story to spread across the country very rapidly, with an extremely positive result.
-It was nominated for the Nebula Award for Best Novelette in 1969.
+When it was published, Le Guin opted for publishing it under her initials (U.K. Le Guin) rather than her name, following Playboy's suggestion that a female author would make its readers "nervous".
+Le Guin said:

+Playboy's Playbill for November 1969 - introducing the authors and articles in the issue - does not include a photo of Le Guin, as it does for most male authors in the issue.
+The paragraph about Le Guin in Playbill reads: Our third story, Nine Lives, marks the PLAYBOY debut of science-fictioneer U. K. Le Guin, who cryptically tells us: "It is commonly suspected that the writings of U. K. Le Guin are not actually written by U. K. Le Guin but by another person of the same name."
+Works by Le Guin (or a stand-in) include A Wizard of Earthsea and, recently published, The Left Hand of Darkness.The story was nominated for the 1970 Nebula Award for Best Novelette.
+Nancy Kress said that "Nine Lives" is "one of the finest cloning stories [ever] written.

 "Nine Lives" is one of the few stories Le Guin has described as being "hard-core" science fiction, using the concept of cloning to explore the concept of the "self".
 Le Guin also disclosed that the inspiration for "Nine Lives" came from a chapter in Gordon Rattray Taylor's 1968 book, The Biological Time Bomb.

-In November 2012, "Nine Lives" was published in a two-part collection of short stories Le Guin released called "The Unreal and the Real".
-Volume one was titled "Where on Earth" and highlighted "interest in realism and magic realism and includes eighteen of Le Guin’s satirical, political, and experimental earthbound stories."
-Volume two, where "Nine Lives" was published, was titled "Outer Space Inner Lands" and focused more on Le Guin's non-realistic stories.
+In November 2012, "Nine Lives" was published in a two-part collection of short stories Le Guin released called The Unreal and the Real.
+Volume one was titled Where on Earth and highlighted "interest in realism and magic realism and includes eighteen of Le Guin’s satirical, political, and experimental earthbound stories."
+Volume two, where "Nine Lives" was published, was titled Outer Space Inner Lands and focused more on Le Guin's non-realistic stories.